Looks Good Lets Eat

 And so I began, the paste.
 I should use a pestle and mortar for this as it is more authentic way of doing this and also produces a more traditional paste.
 Unfortunately my pestle is not that big and so used it to only ground the dry spices that I toasted.
 This is where the blender came in.
 When the paste was made the aroma was tremendous, pungent, sweet and the right amount of chilli hitting my nose.
 This was definitely a close your eyes and smiles that smug smile moment.

-Thai-green-curry-ingredients Thai-green-curry-1
+Thai-green-curry-ingredients Save

 When it came to the cooking this was even better than when making the paste.
 The aromas that were released were incredible.
 The sweetness of the coconut, slight natural heat smells from the chilli and then this mellow fruity aroma following from the lemongrass and kafir lime leaves.
 All I wanted to do was eat it all now but I knew that the flavours would intensify and melt into this creamy satisfaction of pure bliss.
 Topped with the crunch of the red chilli and softness of the basil really brings the dish to life.

-Thai-green-curry-2
+Thai-green-curry-2 Save

 We served this with coconut jasmine rice and then followed it with caramelized coconut rice for dessert.
 A delightful meal that gets you ready for the Thai New Year.